Privacy Sandbox on Android: What advertisers need to know

 It’s an important time for advertisers to be keeping pace with Google updates.
 You can read up on proposals on the Android Dev page here and sign up for Google’s updates on the Privacy Sandbox here

-Verve Group has been preparing for a future driven by ID-less targeting for years now, and development of innovative alternative solutions to cookies and identifiers represents an important part of our growth story.
+Verve has been preparing for a future driven by ID-less targeting for years now, and development of innovative alternative solutions to cookies and identifiers represents an important part of our growth story.
 Learn more about our pioneering approach to privacy-first targeting, built exclusively for in-app advertisers and publishers, here.
 And if you have any doubts or questions about privacy-safe monetization practices, contact us below.